-Edoxaban is a type of medicine known as an anticoagulant - or blood thinner.
+Edoxaban is a type of medicine known as an anticoagulant.

 It makes your blood flow through your veins more easily.
 This means your blood will be less likely to make a dangerous blood clot.